10 of the Most Innovative Chatbots on the Web

 Put another way, they’re becoming more human.

 Now that we’ve established what chatbots are and how they work, let’s get to the examples.
-Here are 10 companies using chatbots to provide better customer service, seal deals and more.
+Here are 10 companies using chatbots for marketing, to provide better customer service, to seal deals and more.

 1. Endurance: A Companion for Dementia Patients